ibm-cloud-docs/cephaas/faq.md

 {: faq}
 {: #faq-count-vol-provision}

 You can provision up to 1000 block storage volumes per deployment.
-You can request your quota to be increased by opening a [support case](https://cloud.ibm.com/unifiedsupport/cases/form){: external}.

 ### When can I delete a block storage volume?
 {: faq}